-And we haven’t even mentioned all the insects that can affect the look of the fruit.
-But I’m saving the best one for last.
+We haven’t even mentioned all the insects that can affect the look of the fruit.
+I’m saving the best one for last though.

 Deformed Tomato Fruit Noses

 Have you ever seen a tomato with a “nose” on it?
 Such weirdly shaped tomatoes may have what looks like horns as well.
 What causes tomato noses?
 Well, it’s a physiological/genetic disorder that occurs in about 1 out of every 1,000 plants.

 Basically, the problem arises when the fruit is still microscopic.
 A few cells divide incorrectly and make an extra fruit locule.
-When you slice into a tomato, they have 4 or 6 obvious segments, which are called locules.
+When you slice into a tomato, they have four or six obvious segments, which are called locules.
 As the tomato grows, the genetic mutation that occurred when it was microscopic grows with the fruit until eventually, you see a mature tomato with a ‘nose’ or horns.

 The environment has to do with the genetic mutations.
-Extended temps of above 90 degrees F. (32 C.) and over 82-85 F. (27-29 C.) at night cause this deformity.
+Extended temps of above 90 degrees F. (32 C.) and over 82 to 85 degrees F. (27-29 C.) at night cause this deformity.
 It doesn’t necessarily affect the entire plant; in fact, usually, only one or two fruits are affected.

 This also happens more often with older heirloom varieties.
 The good news is that it will quit happening when temps moderate and the resulting fruit is quite amusing as well as perfectly edible.